openshift/boilerplate/boilerplate/openshift/golang-osd-operator/README.md

 ## Checks on generated code

-The convention embed default checks on generated code to ensure generation is updated and committed.
+The convention embeds default checks to ensure generated code generation is current, committed, and unaltered.
-To trigger the check, you can use `make check_generation` provided your Makefile properly include the boilerplate-generated include `boilerplate/generated-includes.mk`.
+To trigger the check, you can use `make check-generate` provided your Makefile properly includes the boilerplate-generated include `boilerplate/generated-includes.mk`.

-Checks consist in :
+Checks consist of :
 * Checking all files are committed to ensure a safe point to revert to in case of error
-* Running the `make gogenerate` command to regenerate the needed code
+* Running the `make generate` command to regenerate the needed code
-* Checking if there is any new uncommitted file in the git project or if all is clean.
+* Checking if this results in any new uncommitted files in the git project or if all is clean.

 ## More coming soon